Upcoming Rides, Attractions, Refurbishments, and More!

 From our numerous trips, here are a few consolidated tips that have enhanced our Disney vacations:

 • Stay Hydrated and Sun-Protected: Florida’s sun is no joke.
-Pack refillable water bottles and sunscreen to keep your family safe and comfortable.
+Waits for new rides may be long, so pack refillable water bottles and sunscreen to keep your family safe and comfortable.
 To prepare, see our Disney Packing List and Disney World Weather articles.

 • Use a Travel Planner: A top-notch Disney travel agency like The Vacationeer can prove invaluable for planning your trip to Disney World.
-Their services are free, and they will get you the best deal on the trip of your dreams.
+Their services are free, and they will get you the best deal on the trip of your dreams so you can see all the new rides.

 Frequently Asked Questions